Bighorn River water or watershed scenery in Wyoming

 WGFD public access option for the Thermopolis-area Bighorn.

-Thermopolis corridor
+Thermopolis area

 Use the USGS Thermopolis gauge and local access signs before committing to a reach.